meganbecht/Ridgecrest-Aftershock-3D-Visualization/README.md

 - Ridgecrest fault trace shapefile data
 - Python + VTK for rendering

-This README focuses only on how to set up and run the project with the fault lines included.
+This README explains how to set up and run the project with the fault lines included.

 ---